cdrice26/F/README.md

 ```sh
 f delete file.txt
 ```
+The following flags are supported:
+- `-f`, `--force` - Force deletion without prompting for confirmation.

 ### List Files in a Directory
 To list files in a directory, use the list command: